 Not Strong

-What if disaster struck and we weren’t “Strong”?
-What if we were just the worst?
+What if disaster struck and we weren’t “Vermont Strong”?
+What if we were the literal worst?

 Governor’s Emergency Press Conference

 11 a.m.
-State Capitol Lawn
+State Capitol Lawn, Montpelier

-Ladies and Gentlemen and Members of the Press:
+Ladies and Gentlemen, Members of the Press:

-Paramedics and EMTs, urged to tend to the injured during this time of great need exclaimed: “Eww, blood!” and waited for an easier assignment.
+Paramedics and EMTs, urged to tend to the injured during this time of great need, exclaimed: “Eww, blood!” and waited for an easier assignment.
 Something that involved stopping at a Dunkin’s at least.

 And as I stand before our half-completed municipal building, now actively on fire, I can’t help but remark upon the spectacular indifference expressed by neighbor toward neighbor in our really-just-terrible state.